Upsilon Andromedae b

 Upsilon Andromedae b (υ Andromedae b, abbreviated Upsilon And b, υ And b), formally named Saffar /'sæfɑr/, is an extrasolar planet approximately 44 light-years away from the Sun in the constellation of Andromeda.
-The planet orbits the solar analog star, Upsilon Andromedae A, approximately every five days.
+The planet orbits its host star, the F-type main-sequence star Upsilon Andromedae A, approximately every five days.
 Discovered in June 1996 by Geoffrey Marcy and R. Paul Butler, it was one of the first hot Jupiters to be discovered.
 It is also one of the first non-resolved planets to be detected directly.
 Upsilon Andromedae b is the innermost-known planet in its planetary system.

 In July 2014 the International Astronomical Union launched NameExoWorlds, a process for giving proper names to certain exoplanets and their host stars.
 The process involved public nomination and voting for the new names.
 In December 2015, the IAU announced the winning name was Saffar for this planet.
 The winning name was submitted by the Vega Astronomy Club of Morocco and honours the 11th-century astronomer Ibn al-Saffar of Muslim Spain.